kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/20260421-powervs-v1beta3-api-modernization.md

 * Remove unnecessary pointers from the API using Go 1.24 `omitzero`.
 * Replace restrictive `*bool` toggles with extensible string Enums.
 * Enforce KAL-compliant docstrings and strict CEL validations.
+* Eliminate Annotation-Based APIs: Shift core architectural decisions from annotations to explicit, discoverable fields in the Spec.

 ## Non-Goals
 * Introducing new infrastructure features (e.g., adding support for new IBM Cloud services).